 The appeal to novelty is a logical fallacy where something is assumed to be good, solely because it is new and modern, or bad, solely because it is old.
 For example, a person using the appeal to novelty might claim that a certain exercise plan that they come up with is better than traditional alternatives, simply because it’s more novel.

 Because this kind of thinking frequently plays a role in people’s thought process, it’s important to understand it.
-In the following article, you will learn why this reasoning is fallacious, and how you can counter people who use appeal to novelty arguments to support their stance.
+In the following article, you will learn more about the appeal to novelty, and see how you can respond to people who use it to support their stance.

 Understanding the appeal to novelty

-An appeal to novelty (argumentum ad novitatem) is an argument which assumes that newer things are inherently better than older things.
+Appeals to novelty revolve around the assumption that newer things are inherently better than older things.
 As such, an appeal to novelty can manifest in two ways:

 - Overestimating things which are considered “new”.
 For example: “if you’re trying to lose weight, then you should follow the latest trends in dieting; they always work best”.

 - Underestimating things which are considered “old”.
 For example: “if you’re trying to lose weight, then you shouldn’t use the old-school methods; they’re all outdated and don’t work well”.

-Sometimes, this fallacy can manifest in both ways simultaneously, when the new and the old solutions are compared directly.
+Furthermore, this fallacy can sometimes manifest in both ways simultaneously, when the new and the old solutions are compared directly.
 For example: “if you’re trying to lose weight, make sure to follow the latest trends in dieting; you want to use the most modern regimens you can find, not the old stuff which probably doesn’t work.”